Claim: LEDs do not produce heat.

-2) LEDs are more efficient than HPS/MH/HID/LEC/CMH so they require less watts to produce the same amount of light.
-As we said earlier, less watts means less total heat going into your grow space.
+2) LEDs are more efficient than HPS/MH/HID/LEC/CMH so they require fewer watts to produce the same amount of light.
+As we said earlier, fewer watts means less total heat going into your grow space.

-3) The light produced by LED grow lights is more efficiently used by plants, so they need less of it.
+3) The light produced by LED grow lights are more efficiently used by plants, so they need less of it.
 With this combined double efficiency of LEDs producing more light per watt and more light getting photosynthesized, it is typical for people to replace 1000w HPS with a +-600w LED grow light.
-That’s translates to 40% less heat in your grow space.
+That translates to 40% less heat in your grow space.

 This depends on what you will be growing, whether you use supplemental CO2, and what stage your plants are in their development, but our recommendation for flowering/generative growth to have the daytime ambient air temperature around 83-850 F (28-29.50C).
 The nighttime temperature should be about 10 degrees lower than your daytime temperature.

 Calculating Grow Light Heat Production